His name is Bob Vogelbaugh, but most people in the Quad Cities know how by another name - Mr. Thanksgiving.

 "I just thought who better than Bob to nominate for an award that involves community service and giving of himself," says Terry.

-WQAD will be introduced you to a new nominee every month.
-Then, next Spring, we’ll choose just one to represent our area at the National Jefferson Awards Ceremony in Washington, D.C.
+WQAD will be introducing you to a new nominee every month.
+Then, next Spring, we'll choose just one to represent our area at the National Jefferson Awards Ceremony in Washington, D.C.

-The Jefferson Awards are the country’s longest standing and most prestigious celebration of public service.
-Pas winners include Pregracke, Walter Cronkite, Steve Jobs, Paul Newman, and Michael Bloomberg.
+The Jefferson Awards are the country's longest standing and most prestigious celebration of public service.
+Past winners include Chad Pregracke, Walter Cronkite, Steve Jobs, Paul Newman, and Michael Bloomberg.